zabbix/zabbix/templates/app/kubernetes_http/kubernetes_state_http/README.md

 ## Overview

-For Zabbix version: 6.2 and higher
+For Zabbix version: 6.4 and higher
 The template to monitor Kubernetes state that work without any external scripts.
 It works without external scripts and uses the script item to make HTTP requests to the Kubernetes API.

 Template `Kubernetes cluster state by HTTP` — collects metrics by HTTP agent from kube-state-metrics endpoint and Kubernetes API.

-Don't forget change macros {$KUBE.API.ENDPOINT.URL} and {$KUBE.API.TOKEN}.
+Don't forget change macros {$KUBE.API.URL} and {$KUBE.API.TOKEN}.
 Also, see the Macros section for a list of macros used to set trigger values.
 *NOTE.* Some metrics may not be collected depending on your Kubernetes version and configuration.